-n around 1468/1469 the crew of a merchant ship sailed their vessel out of the Severn Estuary that flows between the south west of England and South Wales and on up the River Usk to the Welsh town of Newport.
+In the late 1460s the crew of a merchant ship sailed their vessel out of the Severn Estuary that flows between the southwest of England and South Wales and on up the River Usk to the Welsh town of Newport.

 Here it was to undergo repair or possibly dismantling.
 Whatever the reason though, before anyone could get to work on her, the ship rolled over onto her side on the muddy shores of the tidal river and filled with mud.
 And there she stayed, 7 meters deep in the mud, until today.
 Now, nearly 550 years later, Geomagic Wrap 3D reverse engineering software is being used to help bring the ship and her contents back to life.